1. Feature Overview

 Hover your cursor over the settings wheel alongside a task type to edit, delete, deactivate, move up or move down a selected task type.

 5. Create a New Task Type

 - Click Create.
 The Create Task Type wizard has 3 tabs – Configure, Task Fields and Form Layout.

 - On the Configure tab, enter a name for the task and select a colour (to match the urgency of the task for example).

 - You can enable calendar invites for the organizer, lead owner or for leads.
 The invites are sent as .ics files.
 You can also set the content of the email being sent by clicking the corresponding Set Content link.
 The .ics file can be used by clients supporting iCalendar formats like Outlook, Google Calendar, Apple Calendar, Lotus Notes etc.

-- Set additional details like default duration, location (if you want to track the location users are creating/editing tasks from), priority and reminders.
+- Set additional details like default duration, location (if you want to track the location users are creating/editing tasks from), priority, reminders and open completed tasks.

 - Click Save.

 - On the Task Fields tab, you’ll see a number of system created task fields.
 You can’t delete them but you can choose to mark them as mandatory/non-mandatory.
 You can also create new custom fields by clicking Add Field, setting a name and data-type (number, text, date-time, dropdown).
 Next, click Save.